 You just have to recognize it for what it is, because if you do a bunch of awareness and branding stuff and think it’s training—and therefore don't do actual training—you’ll end up with a slick-looking program that doesn’t help employees understand what to do.
 Your employees will very justifiably write that off as window dressing.

 So, here's my advice: don't fight it!
 If you want to use video, do it for awareness and branding of your compliance efforts.
-You should be doing that stuff too as part of your overall strategy (says the person who doesn't sell videos and will make no money off of that statement).
+You should be doing that stuff too as part of your overall strategy.

 Leaning into this will let you do cool stuff with video without having to worry about the constraints of "training."
 It is better to have a great awareness video that builds a strong internal brand than one that tries to also be "training" and just ends up accomplishing nothing.